omkar-here/Omkar-here/README.md

 ---

 ## 🚀 About Me
-I'm a **Backend Engineer Consultant** passionate about building scalable systems, developer tools, AI-powered automation, and intelligent agent workflows.
+I'm a **Backend Engineer** passionate about building scalable systems, developer tools, AI-powered automation, and intelligent agent workflows.

 Currently working on enterprise-grade backend systems at **Wissen Technology (Morgan Stanley)** and exploring how **AI + backend engineering** can come together to create high-leverage tools.